material-motion/material-motion/specifications/runtime.md

 >
 > We'll assume a function exists that returns an Executor capable of fulfilling a type of Plan.
 The method signature for this method might look like this:
 >
->     function ExecutorForPlan(intention, target, existingExecutors) -> Executor
+>     function ExecutorForPlan(plan, target, existingExecutors) -> Executor
 >
 > This function could use an `Plan type → Executor type` look-up table.
 The look-up could be implemented in many ways:
 >